So there is a Nazi train hidden in a tunnel somewhere in southwest Poland. Or is there?

 The Nazis called the excavation of these caverns Projekt Riese ("Project Giant"), and their ultimate function is still a matter of debate.
 Construction began in 1943, when Allied bombers started flattening German cities wholesale.
 Riese could have accommodated a nuke-proof HQ for Germany's military and political leadership, as well as various manufacturing facilities.
 But no plans for the complex, consisting of a number of separate, and perhaps interconnected sites, are known to have survived.
 The project, slated for completion in the fall of 1945, was abandoned in the general collapse of Germany's Eastern Front.
 To date, only 10 percent of the tunnel complex has been uncovered, which of course helped fuel legends of hidden treasure.

 Seven decades of fruitless treasure hunts later, many thought this was just another Eldorado story – too good to be true.
-But a few weeks ago, two treasure hunters, a Pole and a German, defied the naysayers by filing a claim with the local council for a 10 percent finder's fee for a 500-foot-long “armoured train carrying precious metals.”
+But in 2015, two treasure hunters, a Pole and a German, defied the naysayers by filing a claim with the local council for a 10 percent finder's fee for a 500-foot-long “armoured train carrying precious metals.”
 The legend is true!
 The train has been found!
 Or has it?

 The essential ingredient of the very best treasure stories is the close-but-no-cigar twist.
 Ground radar scans have been released that seem to indicate the presence of a train-like object.
 But the exact location of the find, supposedly revealed in a deathbed confession, has not been made public, nor have excavations begun, out of concerns that the place might still be booby-trapped.
 Yet the evidence has convinced even Poland's culture minister, who has now said he was “more than 99 percent certain that the train does exist."
 As speculation on the whereabouts and contents of the Nazi train reaches fever pitch, some wonder whether it might contain the legendary Amber Room, stolen in 1941 by a German looting command from the Catherine Palace, south of Leningrad.